 - Do Any Pros Use AutoFlex Shafts on Tour?

-- Should I Buy an AutoFlex? (are they worth it?)
+- Should I Buy an AutoFlex Shaft? (are they worth it?)

 Given the current hype surrounding AutoFlex golf shafts, we thought it would be a good idea to review their use and ascertain whether or not they’re worth the money they currently cost.

-By the end of this piece, you will have all the information you need about AutoFlex golf shafts and be able to come to a decision about whether or not they’re a good option for your golf clubs this season.
+By the conclusion of this article, you will possess all the necessary information regarding AutoFlex golf shafts and be empowered to make an informed decision on whether they are a suitable choice for your golf clubs this season.